 Most mountain resorts are looking for instructors each season.
 It's all about being proactive and getting as many applications out as possible.
 We recommend you start at the smaller ski hills/resorts to gain some teaching experience, build your confidence and develop your CV.
-Rookie instructors may find it harder to get more hours of work at the bigger ski hills, as the more experienced and established instructors tend to be based there.
+Aim to approach resorts with lots of beginner slopes - these resorts naturally need more instructors.
+Rookie instructors may find it harder to get more hours of work at the most famous ski resorts, as the more experienced and established instructors tend to be based there.

 How do I get started with a course?